Leviticus 23 – The Feasts of the LORD

-5. (15-21) The Feast of Pentecost (also called the Feast of Weeks).
+4. (15-21) The fourth feast: The Feast of Weeks (also called Pentecost).

 ‘And you shall count for yourselves from the day after the Sabbath, from the day that you brought the sheaf of the wave offering: seven Sabbaths shall be completed.
 Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the LORD.
 You shall bring from your dwellings two wave loaves of two-tenths of an ephah.
 They shall be of fine flour; they shall be baked with leaven.
 They are the firstfruits to the LORD.
 And you shall offer with the bread seven lambs of the first year, without blemish, one young bull, and two rams.
 They shall be as a burnt offering to the LORD, with their grain offering and their drink offerings, an offering made by fire for a sweet aroma to the LORD.
 Then you shall sacrifice one kid of the goats as a sin offering, and two male lambs of the first year as a sacrifice of a peace offering.
 The priest shall wave them with the bread of the firstfruits as a wave offering before the LORD, with the two lambs.
 They shall be holy to the LORD for the priest.
 And you shall proclaim on the same day that it is a holy convocation to you.
 You shall do no customary work on it.
 It shall be a statute forever in all your dwellings throughout your generations.

-6. (22) Generosity to the poor and stranger.
+5. (22) A reminder to be generous to the poor and the stranger.

 ‘When you reap the harvest of your land, you shall not wholly reap the corners of your field when you reap, nor shall you gather any gleaning from your harvest.
 You shall leave them for the poor and for the stranger: I am the LORD your God.’”

-7. (23-25) The Feast of Trumpets (Rosh Hashanah).
+1. (23-25) The fifth feast: The Feast of Trumpets (Rosh Hashanah).

 Then the LORD spoke to Moses, saying, “Speak to the children of Israel, saying: ‘In the seventh month, on the first day of the month, you shall have a sabbath-rest, a memorial of blowing of trumpets, a holy convocation.
 You shall do no customary work on it; and you shall offer an offering made by fire to the LORD.’”

-8. (26-32) The Day of Atonement (Yom Kippur).
+2. (26-32) The sixth feast: The Day of Atonement (Yom Kippur).

 And the LORD spoke to Moses, saying: “Also the tenth day of this seventh month shall be the Day of Atonement.
 It shall be a holy convocation for you; you shall afflict your souls, and offer an offering made by fire to the LORD.
 And you shall do no work on that same day, for it is the Day of Atonement, to make atonement for you before the LORD your God.
 For any person who is not afflicted in soul on that same day shall be cut off from his people.
 And any person who does any work on that same day, that person I will destroy from among his people.
 You shall do no manner of work; it shall be a statute forever throughout your generations in all your dwellings.
 It shall be to you a sabbath of solemn rest, and you shall afflict your souls; on the ninth day of the month at evening, from evening to evening, you shall celebrate your sabbath.”

-9. (33-44) The Feast of Tabernacles (Succoth).
+3. (33-44) The seventh feast: The Feast of Tabernacles (Succoth).

 Then the LORD spoke to Moses, saying, “Speak to the children of Israel, saying: ‘The fifteenth day of this seventh month shall be the Feast of Tabernacles for seven days to the LORD.
 On the first day there shall be a holy convocation.
 You shall do no customary work on it.
 For seven days you shall offer an offering made by fire to the LORD.
 On the eighth day you shall have a holy convocation, and you shall offer an offering made by fire to the LORD.
 It is a sacred assembly, and you shall do no customary work on it.
 These are the feasts of the LORD which you shall proclaim to be holy convocations, to offer an offering made by fire to the LORD, a burnt offering and a grain offering, a sacrifice and drink offerings, everything on its day; besides the Sabbaths of the LORD, besides your gifts, besides all your vows, and besides all your freewill offerings which you give to the LORD.
 Also on the fifteenth day of the seventh month, when you have gathered in the fruit of the land, you shall keep the feast of the LORD for seven days; on the first day there shall be a sabbath-rest, and on the eighth day a sabbath-rest.
 And you shall take for yourselves on the first day the fruit of beautiful trees, branches of palm trees, the boughs of leafy trees, and willows of the brook; and you shall rejoice before the LORD your God for seven days.
 You shall keep it as a feast to the LORD for seven days in the year.
 It shall be a statute forever in your generations.
 You shall celebrate it in the seventh month.
 You shall dwell in booths for seven days.
 All who are native Israelites shall dwell in booths, that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I am the LORD your God.’”
 So Moses declared to the children of Israel the feasts of the LORD.